antfu/vue-global-api/README.md

 And enjoy :)

+> If using eslint, you may need to turn off [`no-undef`](https://eslint.org/docs/rules/no-undef) to prevent eslint errors.

 ## Customization

 By default, importing `vue-global-api` will register [common composition apis](https://github.com/antfu/vue-global-api/blob/main/scripts/generate.ts) to the global object.
 If you want to have fine-grain control, use submodule per api: